beta-robots/ptgrey_bfly_camera/README.md

 ```

 ### Troubleshooting
-The tool flycap has a set of options to configure the camera
+The tool flycap has a set of options to configure the camera, like setting the device IP among others.
 ```shell
 $ flycap
 ```